 In 1891 a group of Vicksburg-area women gathered to form a club to meet the social needs of a growing hamlet.
 This group became the Ladies Library Auxiliary.
-In 1902 one of its members, Fannie Bair, an 80-year-old widow, bought property on Maple Street and hired an architect to design a library.
+In 1902 one of its members, Fanny Bair, an 80-year-old widow, bought property on Maple Street and hired an architect to design a library.
 She financed its entire construction.
 That library is half of the current structure.
 The Auxiliary (then called Association) ran the Library until 1942 using it for cultural activities as well as a central book collection.

 The group is still an active women’s organization and meets monthly through the school year with programs, projects and the proper serving of tea and other refreshments.
 Meetings are on the first Friday of the month at 1:00 pm in the library meeting room.
 Please check the library’s calendar for any schedule changes.